 Although suspending an application on a phone and waking it up via the mobile push notification service extends battery life, the whole mobile push notification concept is the best effort framework provided by Apple and Google for iOS and Android respectively, and therefore does not guarantee 100% reliability.

 14.2.2.1 Architecture

 If the mobile push functionality is enabled and there are no devices registered for a subscriber, the call-flow looks as follows.

-- Proxy notifies AS about registi - AS deflects call to proxy
+- AS deflects call to proxy

 - Proxy completes call to callee